lfe/blog/src/_posts/2015-05-26-1112-creating-servers-with-the-gen_server-behaviour.md

 [^start-name]: In general, this is optional -- you could use ``start/3`` which
                doesn't take a name.
-In our case, however, we need it so that we can easily make calls to the ``gen_server`` process (and for that we need to register a name so the process can be looked up;
+In our case, however, we need it so that we can easily make calls to the ``gen_server`` process.
+For that we need to register a name so the process can be looked up;
-               if we didn’t do this, we’d need to keep track of the process id for our server).
+               if we didn’t do this, we’d need to keep track of the process id for our server.

 [^via-name]: A third alternative is more rarely used in the cases where one
-             need to implement a custom global registry.
+             needs to implement a custom global registry.
 In that event, you create a 3-tuple where the second element is the name of the module which implements the registry functions.